 To combat this, the Centers for Medicare & Medicaid Services (CMS) has threatened to penalize private insurance companies selling Medicare Advantage and drug plans if they or their agents mislead consumers.

-CMS has also revised rules that make it easier for Medicare beneficiaries to escape plans they didn’t sign up for or enrolled in only to discover that promised benefits didn’t exist or they couldn’t see their healthcare providers.
+CMS has also revised rules that make it easier for Medicare beneficiaries to escape plans they didn’t sign up for or enroll in only to discover that promised benefits didn’t exist or they couldn’t see their healthcare providers.

-How to report Medicare fraud and scams
+How to Report Medicare Fraud and Scams

 You can also find your state department of insurance in the Insurance Information Institute directory and file a complaint.